SiddarthArun/Fantasy-Football-Helper/README.md

 # 🏈 Fantasy Football ML App

 This project applies machine learning to a decade of NFL data (2014–2024) to provide insights and predictions for fantasy football.
 It combines clustering, regression, and statistical modeling to evaluate players, project performance, and rank skill positions.
 Built with Python, scikit-learn, pandas, matplotlib, and Streamlit, the app enables users to explore data-driven fantasy insights interactively.
+IMPORTANT - This tool only covers skill positions: WR, RB, and TE.
+You will not find any data for QBs, Defenses, or Kickers here.

 ## 🚀 Features
 🔎 Player Comparisons & Career Trajectories